MIG Weld Gas information. Section 1.

 At the AWS gas specification meetings,

-exaggerated claims about a specific companies three part wonder gas
+exaggerated claims about a specific major gas companie's three part wonder gas

 would be discussed each time the committee got together.

-none product biased AWS MIG gas specification, however over time
+none product biased, purely technical AWS MIG gas specification, however over time

-I did eliminate an enormous amount of gas flatulence and gas
+I did eliminate an enormous amount of gas flatulence and product bias from that AWS gas

 In the weld gas business, you are never more than